Beauty Revealed: Background

+Provenance

-Goodridge completed Beauty Revealed in 1828, likely from looking at herself in a mirror.
+Goodridge completed Beauty Revealed in 1828, potentially from looking at herself in a mirror, though the arrangement of the cloth suggests a lying or reclined position.
 Several works have been cited as possible inspirations, including John Vanderlyn's Ariadne Asleep on the Island of Naxos and Horatio Greenough's sculpture Venus Victrix.
 Goodridge sent her portrait to Webster when he was a new widower, and, based on its miniature format, it was likely intended for his eyes alone.
 The American art critic John Updike suggests that the artist intended it to offer herself to Webster; he writes that the bared breasts appear to say "We are yours for the taking, in all our ivory loveliness, with our tenderly stippled nipples".
-Ultimately, however, Webster married another, wealthier woman.
+Ultimately, Webster married another, wealthier woman, who was more advantageous to his political ambitions.